SEO Checklist for Web Redesign: How to Avoid Losing Traffic

 SEO is crucial for your website’s success.
 But generally, developers don’t focus on the nuances of SEO.
 Proper collaboration between the teams during the redesign will save everyone’s time and ensure everything runs smoothly.

-Tip: Make sure there are regular meetings where the SEO and development teams sit together.
+Tip: Make sure there are regular meetings where the SEO and development team sit together.
 Let your developers know the SEO aspects that need to be included in the redesign process.

 8. Make sure your content is error free